UnionOfTrash/csc301w20-project-uroflow/deliverable-1/planning.md

 >> Our team has three major software engineering roles, two for front-end development (mobile app and web app) and the one for backend development.
 >> 1. Mobile application: Develop a user interface for patients to use.
 >> 2. Web application: Develop user interface for clinicians to analyze and review the data uploaded by the mobile app and processed by the backend.
->> 3. Backend: Responsible for providing APIs that receive uploaded information from the frontend, updating the database and accessing machine learning model for data processing.
+>> 3. Backend: Responsible for providing APIs that receive uploaded information from the frontend, updating the database and accessing the machine learning model for data processing.

 >> Yiwen Zhou
 >> * Description of his role and responsibilities